Jaguar XFR review

 Storming supecharged Jaguar XFR V8 sports saloon is peach to drive, but costs a lot to run

-The XFR is the pinnacle of the Jaguar XF range, packing a 510bhp 5.0-litre supercharged V8 engine that gives it crushing performance.
+The Jaguar XFR packs a 503bhp 5.0-litre supercharged V8 engine that gives it crushing performance.
 Thanks to adaptive dampers this extra pace and amazing handling doesn’t come at the expense of comfort.
 Beware though, traction can be limited in the wet, while bills for tyres, servicing, fuel and tax are all very hefty indeed.
 And if 503bhp isn't quite enough for you, there's an XFR-S available that's powered by the 542bhp version of the V8 that normally sees service in the XKR-S. The ride remains impressive, but it demands even more concentration from the driver, and costs £79,995.

 Our choice: Jaguar XFR